dsalopek/cpp-roadmap/week-7/readme.md

 # Purpose

-Menu-driven sensor bank simulator, defined by the user.
-Sensors can be added as needed, including naming as well as initial value.
-Values can be updated and the updated value is printed to the console.
-Final values are printed to the console.
+Console-based sensor management program.
+Allows the user to add, update, and display sensors for temperature, humidity, pressure, and altitude.

 # Requirements:

 - 4 sensors types are supported: temperature, humidity, pressure, altitude.
-- Exactly one sensor of each type can be added.
+- Unlimited sensors can be added.
 - Sensors can be updated once added.
+    - name
+    - value
+    - disable/enable
+- Sensors can be displayed

 # Design Considerations, Assumptions, and Limitations:

-- Active sensors are tracked by a flag array, as there is only a set amount of sensor types and constraint that there can only be one sensor per type.
+- Active sensors are kept in a vector since any amount of sensors can be added.
-- Enum type is used for vector and array indexing, and has a underlying type of `std::size_t` for safe indexing and size usage
-- `std::optional` is used for sensor menu selection (display and update) to get the sensorType to allow us to select the exit (`0`) value.
+- Sensor metadata (aggregation of sensor data per sensor type) is stored in a struct
+- Input is validated, ie for ints (menu selections), doubles (sensor values), and strings (sensor names)
+- Sensor flags are tracked as bits in a `std::uint8_t` var, which allows us to perform bitwise operations on the flags. (for now just enable/disable and checking if the sensor status is in a 'good' state)

-**WEEK 6 ENHANCEMENTS**
+**WEEK 7 Changelog**
-- Updated `Sensor` struct to class.
-Also reorganized class and `Sensors` namespace to be a separate header and cpp class, so that Sensors can be reused outside of the context of this specific program.
+- Allow unlimited sensors to be added instead of 1 of each type
-- Included a `SensorBank` to track state of active sensors
+- Included bit flags to track sensor status (and update too)

 # Instructions